ESD Valve System

 Secondary accumulator for leakage compensation ensures drift-free performance for weeks at a time.

-The Cowan ZE-ESD Module is part of an integrated solution to provide an automatic ESD system to emergency shutoff valves where no external power source is available.
+The ZE-ESD Module is part of an integrated solution providing an automatic ESD system to emergency shutoff valves in locations where power is not available.

 ESD Valve System Specifications